 Exercising regularly is essential to building new bone.
-It’s a foundational part of the Save Our Bones Program and one of the most important activities Savers use to reduce the risk of falls and fractures.
+It’s a foundational part of the Osteoporosis Reversal Program and one of the most important activities Savers use to reduce the risk of falls and fractures.

 As we’ve featured here before, running, jogging and walking are all excellent sources of bone- healthy weight-bearing exercise, but some days the weather just won’t allow these activities.
 If it’s too hot, too cold, or too wet to venture outdoors, you might find yourself with some competing indoor exercise options.

 Today we’ll compare the bone health qualifications of treadmills and ellipticals, looking at the science behind how they impact your body.
 As it turns out, one is better than the other for bone health.
 Read on to find out which, and why.

 What’s The Difference Between Ellipticals and Treadmills?

 Both of these exercise machines aim to provide an aerobic workout that burns calories and improves cardiovascular and general health.
 Both accomplish those goals with flying colors, and are good choices for a workout.
 But there are some significant differences that you should take into account, especially with regard to bone health.
 Let’s have a look at what each machine has going for it.

 Reasons To Use A Treadmill